Improving workplace culture for your employees

 Creating a culture of openness and trust at work can help nurture and support employees to be able to do their jobs efficiently, and be happy in their role.
 Here are a few ways you can support a healthy workplace environment.

-How to create a family feel in your workplace
+How to create a healthy workplace culture

-1. Encourage expression
+1. Encourage expression - and genuinely listen!

 2. Foster an attitude of gratitude

-When an employee does something amazing – shout about it!
-While focusing on areas of improvement is incredibly important for businesses, it’s imperative this doesn’t come at the expense of celebrating successes.
+And while focusing on areas of improvement is incredibly important for businesses, it’s imperative this doesn’t come at the expense of celebrating successes.
 Whether you take a more structured approach and create an ‘employee of the month’ award or simply express genuine thanks for their efforts in person, a dose of gratitude goes a long way towards employees feeling happy and secure at work.

-6. Make work comfortable
+4. Make work comfortable

-7. Create specific office traditions
+5. Create specific office traditions